Hensh99/Voithy-App/Additional-Questions.md

 ---

-### D. How do you write unit tests for Node.js applications?
+### <mark>D.</mark> How do you write unit tests for Node.js applications?
 Can you explain the best practices for writing effective unit tests and how you would ensure good code coverage in your backend applications?

 <p>1.Set up a testing framework: The first step to writing unit tests for Node.js applications is to set up a testing framework such as Mocha, Jasmine, or Jest.
 This will provide the necessary tools for running tests and reporting results.
 </p>